 The friend with dark hair?
 He only gets a slight tan.
 This is because the friend with red hair has less melanin in their skin to protect them from the sun, making them more susceptible to sun damage.

 To prevent this from happening again, the friend with red hair decides to invest in some sun blocking clothing.
 He purchases a long-sleeved rash guard with a UPF rating of 50+ and wears it on their next beach trip.

 This time, even though he has red hair, he doesn’t get sunburned.
 He is able to enjoy his day at the beach without worrying about damaging their skin.

 In this example, sun blocking clothing helped the friend with red hair protect his skin from the sun and prevent sunburn.

 By choosing clothing with a high UPF rating and covering as much skin as possible, he was able to enjoy their day at the beach without compromising his skin’s health.

-One lesser-known attribute that often accompanies red hair is couperose skin.
-This condition can affect the appearance of the skin and contribute to early aging.
+One lesser-known reason for redheads to use more caution in the sun is called couperose skin.
+This condition can affect the appearance of our skin and contribute to early aging.